 So, all of a sudden your AC system needs repair at your Columbus home and you don’t know what that entails.
 It’s nerve-wracking enough to welcome an A/C system repair technician into your home, but then to not be sure what they’re going to do could add another level of anxiety.
 Not to worry!
-Service Experts Heating & Air Conditioning is here to update you on the standard air conditioning repair process so you’ll be prepared when an expert air conditioning service technician needs to visit your home.
+Service Experts Heating & Air Conditioning is here to update you on the standard air conditioning repair process so you will be prepared when an expert air conditioning service technician needs to visit your home.

 AC Repair Starts Simple

 When the repairman arrives to your home, the first thing they will most likely do is request to see your thermostat.
 It might sound silly, but they need to take a look at it to verify that it’s not simply a thermostat settings problem.
 The repairman will confirm the thermostat is programmed to cool and then reduce the temperature to see if that will trigger the AC.
 A defective or wrongly connected wire could be the culprit that’s preventing you from having a comfortable home.

 If this doesn’t fix the problem, the technician may ask you to see the circuit breaker box.
 They may flip the circuit switches to off and then back to on to see if that activates the AC.

 Getting to the nitty-gritty of AC Repair

 The technician will then probably ask you to see the A/C. Similar to a doctor, the repairman will start their trial and error diagnosis process.
 There are several factors that could be the reason for an AC that isn’t running properly, and it’s up the technician to evaluate all the possible sources starting from the most normal issues to the least.
 The process could take anywhere from five minutes to sixty, and sometimes longer.